-If you enjoy exploring the outdoors on foot, you’re in luck, because Georgia offers some of the most diverse and scenic hiking trails around.
+If you enjoy exploring the outdoors on foot, you’re in luck, because Georgia State Parks offers over 600 miles of the most diverse and scenic hiking trails around.
 You’ll find a new surprise at each and every bend.

 Challenging backcountry trails are found at Amicalola Falls (Appalachian Trail access), Black Rock Mountain, Cloudland Canyon, F.D.
 Roosevelt, Fort Mountain, Providence Canyon, Unicoi and Vogel.
 Primitive camping is allowed with advanced reservations.
 Hike to the Len Foote Hike Inn at Amicalola Falls and spend the night.
 Pack it in; pack it out.

-Paved or hard-surfaced trails suitable for wheelchairs and strollers are found at Amicalola Falls (great waterfall view), Cloudland Canyon (parking lot to overlook), Mistletoe (rubber surface), Fort Yargo (Birdberry Trail), Panola Mountain (hilly), Red Top Mountain (short loop), Skidaway Island (some sand and roots), Stephen C. Foster (Okefenokee boardwalk) and Tallulah Gorge (old railroad bed).
-Nearly every state park trail provides an opportunity for children to burn off energy and explore nature.
+Hard-surfaced trails are found at Amicalola Falls (great waterfall view), Cloudland Canyon (parking lot to overlook), Mistletoe (rubber surface), Fort Yargo (Birdberry Trail), Panola Mountain (paved but hilly), George T. Bagby (Phenomenon Trail), Red Top Mountain (short loop), Stephen C. Foster (Okefenokee boardwalk) and Tallulah Gorge (old railroad bed).
+Nearly every park has a trail where children can burn off energy and explore nature.
 A few top choices are at Fort Mountain (lake loop), General Coffee (farm animals), Reed Bingham (gopher tortoises), Skidaway Island (fiddler crabs), Sweetwater Creek (follows a large creek) and Watson Mill Bridge (covered bridge and shoals).

 Historic Site Trails